iOS Swift/Objective-c adapter

 Create a session instance

-username - a display name
+- a display namedelegate

-delegate - an object conforming to SessionDelegate protocol
+- an object conforming to SessionDelegate protocol

 let session = SessionBuilder()